rebelsky/sams-assorted-musings-reflections/janet-davis.md

 It was a privilege to work with her.

 After receiving tenure at Grinnell, Janet decided to use her sabbatical for a very different kind of project.
-Our software design course was a bit of a mess, and didn't really achieve the goals we wanted.
+Our software design curriculum was a bit of a mess, and didn't really achieve the goals we wanted.
-So Janet spent her sabbatical time developing an innovative approach.
+Janet generously spent her sabbatical time developing an innovative approach.
 She split the course into two parts, one that dealt with the ideas, processes, and tools for software design, and a separate "practicum" in which students applied those tools to a project of importance to nonprofits in our community.
 There were (and are) many innovative aspects to the course, including decisions (a) to use projects that were big enough to last over multiple semester (giving many students the experience of joining an existing project, of passing a project on to others, of continuing on a project, or some combination thereof), (b) to use alumni as mentors for each project (connecting our alumni to